Yakut language: Vowel harmony

 Like other Turkic languages, a characteristic feature of Yakut is progressive vowel harmony.
-Most root words obey vowel harmony, for example in кэлин (kelin) 'back', all the vowels are front and unrounded.
+Most root words obey vowel harmony, for example in кэлин (kelin) 'back', all the vowels are front and unrounded, whereas in олоборун (oloborun) 'I live', all the vowels are back and rounded.
 Yakut's vowel harmony in suffixes is the most complex system in the Turkic family.
 Vowel harmony is an assimilation process where vowels in one syllable take on certain features of vowels in the preceding syllable.
 In Yakut, subsequent vowels all take on frontness and all non-low vowels take on lip rounding of preceding syllables' vowels.
 There are two main rules of vowel harmony: